-- The Cook cum Helpers are appointed by the Mandal Level Committee i.e., (MRO, MPDO, MEO and HM etc.) for each School. - If the performance of the CCH is not satisfactory, she/he will be removed and new CCH will be appointed by the Mandal Level Committee. - We are giving CCHs to Centralized Kitchen as per the norms prescribed for the schools basing on enrolment covered by them.
-The CCHs are being used to serve meals to the children at school points.
+- ❖ The Cook cum Helpers are appointed by the Mandal Level Committee i.e., (MRO, MPDO, MEO and HM etc,) for each School. - ❖ If the performance of the CCH is not satisfactory, she/he will be removed and new CCH will be appointed by the Mandal Level Committee. - ❖ The MDM guidelines have provision of apportionment of Cook-cum-Helpers between schools and centralized kitchen.
+It has been decided that for each school covered by the centralized kitchen, one CCH will be allocated to the NGO / Trust i.e. honorarium meant for one CCH will be released to NGO / Trust for each school covered by the centralized kitchen.
+The CCHs engaged at school level are being used to receive meals, clean utensils and serve meals to the children in a dignified manner with utmost hygiene.